25 Unique Activities To Add To Your Kyoto Bucketlist

 If a day out among lush forests, rocky gorges, and picturesque landscapes along the Hozu River sounds like your idea of a good time, you’re going to love this one.

-This popular river route has a rich history dating back more than 400 years (when goods used to be transported along the river).
-Today, visitors can enjoy the same river route on an entertaining boat ride through one of Kyoto’s most beautiful areas.
+This historical river route dates back more than 400 years (when goods used to be transported along the river).
+Today, you can enjoy the same river route on a leisurely boat ride through one of Kyoto’s most beautiful and underrated areas.

-Along the ride in a historic rafting boat, you’ll encounter all sorts of epic views and wildlife (including turtles and cranes).
-There will be a few fun rapids you’ll slide through as well as calm stretches of the river, all with wonderful views of the surrounding mountains and valleys.
+Along the ride, you’ll encounter all sorts of scenic views and wildlife (including turtles and cranes).
+There will be a few fun “rapids” you’ll slide through, plus many calm stretches of the river.

-The Hozugawa Kudari boat excursion starts in the town of Kameoka and ends in Arashiyama.
-Once you disembark in Arashiyama, you can explore the Arashiyama Bamboo Forest, Iwatayama Monkey Park, Togetsukyo Bridge, and peruse the plethora of local businesses and gift shops in the area before heading back to Kyoto proper.
+👉 Pro Tip: The Hozugawa Kudari boat excursion starts in the town of Kameoka and ends in Arashiyama.
+Once you disembark in Arashiyama, you can explore the Arashiyama area, Iwatayama Monkey Park, Togetsukyo Bridge, and peruse the plethora of local businesses and gift shops in the area before heading back to the city center.

 Kokedera Temple